Blosc/bcolz/doc/intro.rst

     for much better performance when working with big tables, as well as for improving the compression ratio.

-  * Numexpr-powered: you can operate with compressed data in a fast and convenient way.
+  * Can leverage Numexpr and Dask as virtual machines for fast operation with bcolz objects.
 Blosc ensures that the additional overhead of handling compressed data natively is very low.

   * Advanced query capabilities.
-The ability of a `ctable` object to iterate over the rows whose fields fulfill some conditions (and evaluated via numexpr) allows to perform queries very efficiently.
+The ability of a `ctable` object to iterate over the rows whose fields fulfill some conditions (and evaluated via numexpr, dask or pure python virtual machine) allows to perform queries very efficiently.

 bcolz limitations